 If you're consistently tripping a 15-amp breaker or need more capacity for your devices, there are safer alternatives:

-Check to see if the circuit is already wired with 12-gauge wiring.
-If it is, a 20-amp breaker may be appropriate—but still requires a proper inspection.
+- Evaluate Your Wiring: Check if the circuit is already wired with 12-gauge wiring.
+If it is, a 20-amp breaker may be appropriate — but still requires a proper inspection.

-Always bring in a professional to assess the situation.
-They can evaluate the wiring, outlets, and load to determine if a breaker upgrade is safe—and legal under local code.
+- Consult a Licensed Electrician: Always bring in a professional to assess the situation.
+They can evaluate the wiring, outlets, and load to determine if a breaker upgrade is safe and legal under local code.